 Only things had changed slightly.
 Like genre.

 See, somewhere between when I last left the bar, things had slipped into horror movie mode.
 And we were dealing not with fine whiskeys but with a zombie outbreak.
 My wife and I and some patrons had barricaded us in the whiskey bar and were fending off hordes of flesh and brain eating zombies.
 How did we hold them off?
 By employing the arsenal of weaponry the owner had left us the keys to.
-Apparently zombie attacks were “just a thing” that the town had to deal with from time to time, like black fly season in parts of Canada.
+Apparently zombie attacks were “just a thing” that the town had to deal with from time to time, like black fly season in northern Maine.
 So we unloaded on the brain biters, blasting them to bits, and celebrating victory with a sampling of single malts.

 Then I woke up.
 The End.

-Dream #2 requires a bot of backstory.
-In 1983-1984 I was living in Scarborough Ontario.
+Dream #2 requires a bit of backstory.
+In 1983-1984 I was living in suburbia.
 It was a Saturday and I was in the rec room watching TV, and there was some crazy animated film I happened to land on midway through.
 It was the story of a megalomaniacal alien from another planet, who had come to earth to fulfill some prophecy.
 To do this, he had disguised himself as a rock star in the Glam Rock mode (clearly modeled on, and voice by, David Bowie circa Ziggy Stardust).

 The only people standing in his way?